ylinlee/rate-restful-service/README.md

 ## Overview

-Api rest services with mongodb.
+Api rest services with postgres on production.
+On develop use sqlite3.
 To test it you can use chrome extension [Rest console](https://splash.riverbed.com/thread/4889).

 ## Install dependencies